 - Any illegal activity performed in the storage unit or on the property at any time

 - If the unit becomes infested with pests.

 - If the occupant is known to be residing in the unit.

-Most storage companies only pro-rate rent upon move in, and not upon vacating.
+Most storage companies only pro-rate rent upon move-in, and not upon vacating.
 For example, if your rent is due the 1st of the month and you’re moving out the 15th of that month; will you be required to pay for the full month?
 The answer is yes at Moove In Self Storage, as that is our policy.
 However, your property manager will be able to answer that question for you, so simply ask when you give your storage unit move-out notice!

-Most self storage facilities require all property be removed from the storage unit at time of vacating.
+Most self storage facilities require all property be removed from the storage unit at the time of vacating.
 If there are items you do not want to take with you, do not just leave them in your unit.
-Your property manager will likely know of local places that take donations.
+Your property manager might know local places that take donations.
 They also might be able to recommend companies that clean out units and unwanted items for a fee.
 Ask them when you give your storage unit move-out notice.
 Please note that if property is left in your storage unit upon vacating, your account will not be closed and clean out charges will likely be applied.

 Leave It The Way You Found It:

-If your storage unit was neatly swept and clean upon your move in (which should be the case), the general rule is to give it a sweep before you move out and throw out any trash.
+If your storage unit was neatly swept and clean upon your move-in, give it a sweep before you move out and throw out any trash.
 Many facilities include this in your rental agreement as a requirement.
 Don’t forget your lock!